fascinating information for food and wine lovers

 3 yogurt pots of flour

-1 Tbs candied dried fruits of your choice: cherries, cranberries, blueberries, raising, etc.
+1 Tbs candied dried fruits of your choice: cherries, cranberries, blueberries, raisins, etc.

 1 Tbs (25 g) confectioner’s sugar